morepath/reg/doc/usage.rst

 ------------

 Reg introduces a few clever registries that can help you build very flexible pluggability systems for your Python project.
+It provides an approach to do `multiple dispatch`_ in Python.
+Reg is very much aware of classes and inheritance.
+Reg lets you write methods outside their class, and methods that relate multiple classes at once.

-See Reg as infrastructure that helps you build more powerful registration APIs for your applications and frameworks.
+Reg provides an infrastructure that helps you build more powerful registration APIs for your applications and frameworks.
 Reg may seem like overkill to you.
 You may very well be right; it depends on what you're building.

 With Reg you can:

+* call functions which have multiple implementations; which implementation gets called is based on the arguments you send in: single and multiple dispatch.

+* provide a general way to look up and plug in services in your
+  application: it supports a form of dependency injection.

-* look up a registered object that provides a certain interface/abc/class.
+* look up other objects registered for a set of arguments.

-* do this lookup for zero or more objects.

-* adapt an object to another with the desired interface/abc/class.

-* look up a registered object according to other criteria (predicates).
+* look up a registered function or object according to other criteria (predicates).

-Reg is very much aware of classes and inheritance.
-It provides an approach to do `multiple dispatch`_ in Python.
+* compose registries together, or isolate them.

 .. _`multiple dispatch`: http://en.wikipedia.org/wiki/Multiple_dispatch